Nonparametric Inference for Balance in Signed Networks: Theoretical Results

 \end{theorem}

-Theorem~\ref{thm2} indicates that the maximum deviation of the empirical Edgeworth expansion from the CDF of $\widehat{T}_n$ over the support is bounded by $\mathcal{E}(n,s_n,\rho_n)$ with high probability (at least $1-n^{-1}$).
-Consequently, this result can be used to construct a Cornish-Fisher confidence interval with a provable coverage probability as follows.
+Theorem~\ref{thm2} establishes that the empirical Edgeworth expansion approximates the CDF of \( \widehat{T}_n \) up to an error of order \( \mathcal{E}(n, s_n, \rho_n) \) with high probability (at least $1-n^{-1}$).
+Consequently, this result can be used to construct a Cornish-Fisher confidence interval~\citep{cornish1938moments} for $w_n$ that adjusts the normal quantiles to account for the higher-order terms in the distribution approximation, with the following coverage probability.